simon-ritchie/apysc/docstring_markdowns/apysc/_validation/arg_validation_decos.md

 ## `is_hex_color_code_format` function docstring

-Set the validation to check a specified argument's value in a hexadecimal color code format.<hr>
+Set a validation to check a specified argument's value in a hexadecimal color code format.<hr>

 **[Parameters]**